 What should I take at A level?

-That is 100% your choice and only you should decide that, not me or your parents or you teachers.
+I had this question for the Back to school Q&A a lot as well!
+That is 100% your choice and only you should decide that.
 You have to study your subjects for 2 years and they ultimately shape what your degree will be, so you need to choose something that you like and are interested in.
-Educate yourself on the different options and research the subjects that you are interested in a little more, to make sure that you are making the right choice!
-My teachers were really pushing me to take maths at A level but I completely ignored them and chose the subjects that I loved, and it was definitely the best decision for me as I enjoyed studying unlike a lot of my friends that took maths and hated it.
+Educate yourself and research the subjects that you are interested in a little more, to make sure that you are making the right choice!
+My teachers were really pushing me to take maths at A level but I ignored them and chose the subjects that I loved, and it was definitely the best decision for me as I enjoyed studying unlike a lot of my friends that took maths and hated it.
 If you do want to know more about the individual subjects that I took and how I found them then I will link 4 posts below where I have an in depth discussion about each A level and what I liked/disliked, it would be a useful post to read if you are considering taking any of the subjects that I did.

 Should I continue with 4 A levels like you did?